 Start BigchainDB.
 It always begins by trying a bigchaindb init first.
 See the note in the documentation for bigchaindb init.
-You can also use the --experimental-start-rethinkdb command line option to automatically start rethinkdb with bigchaindb if rethinkdb is not already running, e.g. bigchaindb --experimental-start-rethinkdb start.
+You can also use the --dev-start-rethinkdb command line option to automatically start rethinkdb with bigchaindb if rethinkdb is not already running, e.g. bigchaindb --dev-start-rethinkdb start.
 Note that this will also shutdown rethinkdb when the bigchaindb process stops.
+The option --dev-allow-temp-keypair will generate a keypair on the fly if no keypair is found, this is useful when you want to run a temporary instance of BigchainDB in a Docker container, for example.